NishiyaKN/obsidian/X GenAI/AI Basics.md

+## AI
+- Ability of machines to mimic the cognitive abilities of human intelligence
+-
 ## Methods of Machine Learning

 ###### Supervised learning
 - Requires labeled data (with the correct answer)
 - Train the AI to get the correct answer for each new data